kalafut/brokenmold/content/projects.md

 **[Fruitbot][]**
 : My submission to Scribd's [Fruitbot](http://fruitbots.org/) programming challenge, written in Javascript.
 I used Minimax with alpha-beta pruning like hundreds of others, but some "secret sauce" during move generation has kept me in the [top 15](http://fruitbots.herokuapp.com/bots).

+**<a href="/cheapset.png" data-lightbox="cheapset" data-title="Cheapset">Cheapset</a>**
+: Ancient history from deep in the archives!
+I wrote this in the early 90's as a way to set a PC clock using a ham radio.
+It was my first program to enjoy wide use, courtesy of BBS's.
+The 10k ".COM" file runs fine in DOSBox.

 <hr>
 ## Contributions